thomasgallo/mono_slam_tensorflow/README.md

 <p align="center">
 <img src="UML06022020.png">
 </p>
-As seen above and as discussed in the objective of the project, the project will be divided around three majors module, ORB_SLAM2, Tensorflow and the phone camera image acquirement.
+As seen above and as discussed in the objective of the project, the project will be divided around three majors modules, ORB_SLAM2, Tensorflow and the phone camera image acquirement.

-It describes what the project wants to achieve and defines the key terminologies of this project.
+The UML describes what the project wants to achieve and defines the key terminologies of this project.
 Presents the hardware or tools used in the project.

 ## Description of the System’s Architecture
 ### Module <**[ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2)**>